Upper Herodium

 Eastern Tower

-The eastern tower - the largest - was a massive, round tower on a solid stone base and measured 18 m. in diameter.
+The eastern tower - the largest - was a massive, round tower on a solid stone base and measured 18 meters in diameter.
 It had several upper stories with elaborate rooms, probably for the use of the royal entourage.
 This eastern tower rose above the entire fortress, its roof commanding a panoramic view; it also served as a hiding place in times of danger.
 This was the keep that guarded the fortress.
 It used to be 3 stories high.
 Under the tower and encircling the whole structure, runs a double wall.

 circa 20 BCE